 In Europe, where often-times it is required to perform a Sound Study prior to new development, the US and many other countries are in a build and react mode.
 This sometimes leads to liability concerns, when there are few mitigation options available after construction.

 The most Common Complaints are roadway noise (linear source) and outdoor construction or industrial activity (point source).
-Generally speaking, the easiest way to deal with these issues.

 Outdoor barriers can be a very effective way to attenuate unwanted noise off of highways or from music venues.
 These are often seen as pre-cast concrete structures on the side of interstates, but may also include aluminum soundproofing panels near above-ground transit systems or flexible sound-blocking polymers near construction projects.
 The key to any effective barrier system is its height, proximity to the noise source, and barrier material.
 As a rule of thumb, the closer, taller, and thicker a barrier becomes, the more sound it will block.
 See the image below for an illustration.

 The initial path of propagation was D, the distance from the source to the receiver.
 The sound must now travel up and over the barrier, a total distance of (A+B).
 The greater tha (A+B-D) becomes, the greater the difference in sound attenuation.
 This total value is higher (given a fixed barrier height) if the barrier is located closest to the source or receiver locations.
 Ultimately, the barrier should have a mass of at least 2 lbs/sq ft to ensure the diffraction up and over the wall is the primary constraint, rather than the transmission loss through the barrier.